👉 TAP TO SAVE 30% WITH CODE NEW

 Furthermore, Giannis Antetokounmpo is now on the trade block and could be dealt ahead of next week's deadline.
 If Porter comes back healthy by March on a team without Antetokounmpo, he could post some big numbers.
 I think he should probably be held at least one more week to see if we get an update on his injury timeline and to see how things shake out with the Bucks at the deadline.

-Other Injured Players Still On the Hot Seat:
+Other Injured Players Still on the Hot Seat:

 Hopefully, we get updates on these three players by next week, but if we get some bad news on Herro or Porzingis, be ready to move on.
 Murray is a compelling hold through the deadline since the Kings could potentially deal Domantas Sabonis elsewhere.

-Underperforming Players to Hold
+Underperforming Fantasy Basketball Players to Hold

 Jrue Holiday, PG/SG - Portland Trail Blazers (54%)